AdvisorySG/mentorship-page/README.md

 Contains backend scripts used.

 1. `/scripts/load_mentors.js` is run on AWS Lambda.
-It connects to the AirTable Database, retrieves & filters the mentor data, and updates the ElasticSearch service.
+It connects to the Airtable Database, retrieves & filters the mentor data, and updates the ElasticSearch service.

 ### `/.github/`

 Contains files related to Github about the repo,

 1.  `dependabot.yml` -> Configuration options for dependency updates.
-More info [here](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/configuration-options-for-dependency-updates).
+More info can be found at [Configuration Options for Dependency Updates](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/configuration-options-for-dependency-updates).
 2.  `workflows/` -> Configuration files for Github workflows (automated processes).
-More info [here](https://docs.github.com/en/actions/using-workflows/about-workflows)
+More info can be found at [About Workflows](https://docs.github.com/en/actions/using-workflows/about-workflows)

 ### `/tsconfig.json`